sbt/sbt/src/sphinx/Detailed-Topics/Console-Project.rst

     > "grep -r null src" #|| "echo null-free" !
     > uri("http://databinder.net/dispatch/About").toURL #> file("About.html") !

-``console-project`` can be useful for creating and modifying your build in the same way that the Scala interpreter is normally used to explore writing code.
+``consoleProject`` can be useful for creating and modifying your build in the same way that the Scala interpreter is normally used to explore writing code.
 Note that this gives you raw access to your build.
 Think about what you pass to ``IO.delete``, for example.